TheHassanAli2/thehassanali2/README.md

 ## Hey!
 <p>
 I first started coding at around 13 and learned about Python.
-My father was the one who had insisted that I should learn it, but over time I startedEver since then, I've been interested in pursuing programming as a profession and have been creating projects for fun in my free time.
+My father was the one who had insisted that I should learn it, but over time I started to enjoy it and became much more invested into it.
+Ever since then, I've been interested in pursuing programming as a profession and have been creating projects for fun in my free time.
 I developed my interest in programming when I joined my school's FRC Robotics team!
 </p>

 <ul>